flinnthebin/rusty-fan/README.md

 If you are going to use fan to manually control your fanspeed, ensure you are routinely running fanctl and appropriately configuring your fanspeed to your usage.
-I made this because I love Linux, I love having Linux on nice hardware (I rarely go into double digit CPU usage) and I hope more people are encouraged to try to install Linux on nice hardware
+I made this because I love Linux, I love having Linux on nice hardware (I rarely go into double digit CPU usage) and I hope more people are encouraged to try to install Linux on nice hardware but you need to be responsible for the safety of your own hardware with this software.

-You don't need to wait for the Linux hardware to come to you!
-I started out with a 2012 Macbook Pro (in 2014) and headless Ubuntu and now we are here!

 ## fanmgr

-Add the following line to your .bashrc or .zshrc
+The config for this is reasonably smooth now, if you have any suggestions for improvement please feel free to send me an email!

 ## fanctl